 Look at your years of experience as a skillset just as valuable as any other.
 If you have knowledge that can help the team based on situations you’ve dealt with in the past, speak out.

 While your accumulated wisdom gives you unique value, it doesn’t help if you keep it a secret.
 As Matt Wiehe says, “Use your extra years of skill to not only get ahead, but help teach and coach those around you.”Get help

 If you still feel like there’s a disconnect, ask around!
 With the rising numbers of older employees, one thing’s for sure: You’re not alone.

-There are plenty of other who know how you feel, and plenty of experienced professionals who can help guide you through.
+There are plenty of other who know how you feel, and plenty of experienced professionals, such as the Aerotek recruiters mentioned in this article—Jackie Ross, Matt Wiehe, Morgan McCormick, Hargrove and Julie Lewis—who can help guide you through.